 A trail touring part of the Whit Davis Bird Sanctuary is under development but is not yet blazed.
 It starts on the south side of the Gulf Stream bridge and follows the stream before crossing the farm road.
 It then loops through the western fallow field before ending in a stand of white pine onto the blue-yellow blazed trails near where the farm road approaches the upper hay fields.
 A left turn would bring you back to the parking lot after a hike of about 0.6 miles.

 Free interpretive walks are offered occasionally by NCLT volunteers from May through October.
 While specific topics are stated for each, e.g., birds, spring wildflowers, summer ferns or fall foliage, all tend to include broader themes such as natural history, conservation and environmental issues.
+THE FARM

 The beautiful, hilly 84 acre McCann Family Farm stretches from near the center of Somers on Highway 190 almost to Mountain View Road on the northwestern slopes of Soapstone Mountain.
 About one third of the acreage is used to produce hay.
 The rest exhibits a wide variety of habitats.